 Often a company’s photo assets are sensitive across departments and need to be protected from inappropriate viewing, or perhaps just controlled to prevent accidental deletion of images or their data tags.
 This is when each department requires special access.

-This diagram shows a very complex scenario where each team has specific access rights to only the appropriate folders.
+The diagram above shows a very complex scenario where each team has specific access rights to only the appropriate folders.
 A Digital Access Management (DAM) system should be able to support fine grained permissions across areas of a large and complex digital asset collection.

 Simplify with Roles